SamQuigley/SpotifyDataAnalysis/README.md

 # Project Flow
 ```
+#NodeAccessTokenAPI
+This is a simple credentials flow application used to obtain a users ID, which can be used as a paramter in API calls.

 # Data Extraction & pre-processing
 Scarper.py    -   pulls data from Spotifys API
 jsonToCSV.py  -   converts API response from JSON to CSV